 If that wasn’t enough, even a few famous boxers were tugging EA for information on the next Fight Night release.

 Female middleweight champion Claressa Shields also revealed that Electronic Arts had contacted her about featuring in a new Fight Night game.
-She is probably one of may fighters ready to sign a deal.
+She is probably one of many champions ready to sign a deal.

 There has been some talk about difficulties procuring boxer imaging rights and licensing issues but, certainly, these are issues that could be easily resolved with sponsorships and promotional deals.

-EA is sitting on a golden opportunity, a title that fans are begging for.
-Last year Microsoft even added the Fight Night in its Xbox One backwards compatibility catalogue.
+EA is sitting on a golden opportunity, a title (Fight Night Round 5) that fans are begging for.
+Last year Microsoft even added the Fight Night to its Xbox One backward compatibility catalogue.
 As expected, the decision was met with praise and cheers from boxing fans across the globe.

 If you add in a cool “The Journey” style story mode, as EA did with FIFA, you have a really great title that could put the undisputed king of boxing games back at the top.